Cloudslab/FogBus/README.md

 GPL v2.0

 ## Contribution
-To contribute please raise a pull request.
+To contribute please raise a merge request.
 If you find any bugs in the code please raise an issue.

 ## Developers
 FogBus has been developed by: <br/>